crossfireup/study/system/c/readme.md

        on world-writable directories like /tmp.
        * For regular files on some older systems, the bit saves  the  program’s text image on the swap device so it will load more quickly when run; this is called the sticky bit.

+      buffer:
+        stderr not full buffered
+        stdout, stdin is full buffered when not directed to interactive device setvbuf(stdout, NULL, _IONBF, 0)
+        ioctl

 # buffer overflow
     * Make sure that the memory auditing is done properly in the program using utilities like valgrind memcheck